easolhq/easolhq.github.io/docs/reference/filters/money.md

 {% endraw %}

 ##### output
-Assuming the user's currency is GBP
+Assuming the customer's currency is GBP

 {% raw %}
 ```html